Documentation

 Checking hardware service logs

-sudo journalctl -u eas-station-hardware.service -f
+sudo journalctl -u eas-station-hardware.target -f

 Look for: